coxswain · node · relay · caravel

 The small, agile ship that crossed unknown oceans.

-caravel is the PharosVPN mobile client — the app
+caravel is the PharosVPN client engine — the part

 end-users actually run.
 It establishes the VPN tunnel and